preview

 Should I start taking Folic Acid and Vitamin D when I'm pregnant?

 Yes.
-The NHS recommends that women take certain supplements when they are trying to conceive, and throughout pregnancy too, including Folic Acid and Vitamin D.
+The NHS recommends that women take certain supplements when they are trying to conceive to boost their fertility, and throughout pregnancy too, including Folic Acid and Vitamin D.

 Should I take Folic Acid for pregnancy?